 Maryland farmers offer some of the freshest holiday trees available, including the popular Fraser fir and Canaan fir as well as the Douglas fir, Concolor fir, Scotch pine, White pine, and Blue spruce.
-According to the 2017 Census of Agriculture for Maryland, there are more than 185 Christmas tree growers in the state with nearly 2,200 acres in production.
-Nationally, there are more than 15,000 Christmas tree growers in the U.S. and the fresh-cut Christmas tree business generates nearly $377 million in sales, according to the latest agriculture census.
+According to the 2022 Census of Agriculture for Maryland, there are more than 113 Christmas tree growers in the state with generating over $2.9 million in sales annually for the state.
+Nationally roughly 10,000 farms harvested Christmas trees on about 293,000 acres, generating an estimated $553 million in farm-gate revenue for U.S. growers.

 Not only do real trees look and smell amazing, they are also a renewable and recyclable resource that keep unwanted waste out of our landfills.
 Artificial trees are often petroleum based, imported from overseas, and do not biodegrade, so they eventually end up laying in landfills forever.
 In contrast, real Christmas trees can be recycled at the end of the holiday season, often chipped into mulch that returns important nutrients to the earth.